Alcohol Free (horse): Summer

 In the Coronation Stakes over one mile on heavy ground in driving rain at Royal Ascot on 18 June Alcohol Free started the 11/2 third favourite behind Pretty Gorgeous and Mother Earth in an eleven-runner field which also included Shale, Fev Rover, Empress Josephine, Snow Lantern and Novemba (German 1000 Guineas).
 After racing in mid-division Alcohol Free made progress in the straight, gained the advantage from the front-running Novemba inside the final furlong and won one and a half lengths and a neck from Snow Lantern and Mother Earth.
-Shortly after the finish she jinked to the right and unseated Oisin Murphy.
+Shortly after the finish she jinked to the right and unseated Murphy.
 "We were a bit concerned when all the rain came, because her stamina wasn't guaranteed...
 We have worked her at home plenty of times on soft ground, it doesn’t inconvenience her and she travels very strongly.
 It was just whether she would see out the final furlong, and I was very grateful that she really powered home."

 At Newmarket on 9 July Alcohol Free started 5/2 favourite for the Falmouth Stakes but after leading for most of the way she was overtaken in the final strides and finished third beaten half a length and a neck by Snow Lantern and Mother Earth.
 At Goodwood Racecourse nineteen days later the filly was matched against male opponents and older horses in the Sussex Stakes.
 Racing on soft ground she started 7/2 second favourite behind Poetic Flare in a nine-runner field which also included Order of Australia, Snow Lantern, Tilsit (Summer Mile Stakes) and Century Dream (Celebration Mile).
 Alcohol Free raced in mid-division before making rapid progress on the outside in the straight, taking the lead inside the final furlong and winning by one and three quarter lengths from Poetic Flare.
 Recalling his previous success in the race, which happened when Chief Singer triumphed in 1984, Jeff Smith said "I had jet-black hair and no worries in the world.
 I thought it was easy and that I’d come back and do it again.
 She’s something else and the way she has won is incredible.
 It wasn’t so much the opposition, I was more concerned that we did not have a repeat of the Falmouth where she got left in the lead having broken too well.
 She needs to get cover and something to aim at.
 Then she got bumped around and pushed back, but then the way she picked up showed what she really is."